johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

 _Figure 1: Connecting to Remote Context or Replay Context through RenderDoc (see bottom-left)._

-After establishing this connection, RenderDoc provides a list of Android application identifiers (those `com.application.my`-type names) which can be selected through the `...`-menu next to the `Executable Path` textbox.
+After establishing this connection, RenderDoc provides a list of Android application package names (those `com.application.my`-type ones) which can be selected through the `...`-menu next to the `Executable Path` textbox.
 This looks like shown in _Figure 2_ and once the to-be-debugged application has been selected, GPU debugging can be `Launch`ed.

 <img width="1808" height="718" alt="renderdoc-select-android-app" src="https://github.com/user-attachments/assets/55068442-88b2-435b-9972-1e360005fd83" />
 _Figure 2: Selecting an Android app which is present on the connected phone for GPU debugging._